ElektraInitiative/PermaplanT/doc/usecases/layers/paths_layer.md

 - **Scope:** Paths Layer
 - **Level:** User Goal
 - **Actors:** App User
 - **Brief:** The user can add, edit, move and delete a connected network of paths and fences in their map in the paths layer.
-Additionally the thickness of paths should be selectable.
 - **Status:** Draft

 ## Scenarios